 You likely know what your book’s main argument and interventions are but might never have fully articulated the other main narrative threads connecting its chapters.

-Articulating and Evaluating Book-Level Learning Objectives (BLOs)
+Articulating and Evaluating Book Questions

 What You Will Realize When You Work ON Your Book